 Students will also be required to complete a major written paper as a research requirement within the capstone course: AFS 440, Senior Seminar in Africana Studies.

 Those interested in Africana Studies should contact the Student Services Specialist, Bruce Cheek or the AFS Curriculum Coordinator and AFS Academic Advisor, Dr. Haddy Njie.
 Also, the AFS Program Director is Dr. Craig "Kwesi" Brookins, for application procedures.
 For more information on Africana Studies Faculty click here and see the People section.

-Search through Registration and Records to find Africana Studies Courses.
+Search through Registration and Records to find Africana Studies (AFS) Courses.
 Make sure to select AFS when searching for subject.
 There are AFS-related courses with other academic course prefixes, such as: HI (History), PSY (Psychology), SOC (Sociology), ENG (English), etc.

 People with a background in Africana Studies go on to be successful in a myriad of professional areas, such as law, science and technology, government and politics, and the corporate world, or to earn advanced degrees in numerous fields.